Firefox (film)

-The film was set in Russia, but Cold War considerations had Eastwood's and Fritz Manes's Malpaso Company using Vienna and other locations in Austria to double for many of the Eurasian story locations.
-One source indicates that the film was shot on a $21 million budget, the largest production budget ever for Malpaso.
+Although the story is largely set in the Soviet Union, Cold War considerations meant that Eastwood's and Fritz Manes' Malpaso Company used several locations in Austria, including Vienna, for many scenes.
+One source states that the film was shot on a $21 million budget, the largest-ever production budget for Malpaso.
 Another source indicates that over $20 million was spent on special effects.
+The effects have been called "particularly innovative," as the "reverse bluescreen" technique was invented for the film.